 For Study Abroad/International Opportunities:

-Field Experience does not have to be credit-bearing to fulfill the Major and Minor Requirement.
-Students who complete their Field Experience for course credit can apply the credit towards their Major of Minor Electives.
+Field Experience does not have to be credit-bearing to fulfill the major or minor requirement.
+Students who complete their Field Experience for course credit can apply the credit towards their Major Medical Social Sciences Elective of Minor Electives.
 A maximum of 8.0 units can be applied toward your requirements, unless otherwise noted.

 Additional information on creating an independent study course can be found here.